Attrition Vs. Turnover: Key Differences You Need to Know

-However, attrition and turnover are more complex than they seem—and to make matters more confusing, the two terms are often used interchangeably, even though they describe different measurements.
+Attrition and turnover are more complex than they seem—and to make matters more confusing, the two terms are often used interchangeably, even though they describe different metrics.

-In this post, we'll break down the differences between attrition and turnover.
-We'll also walk you through easy-to-understand examples of how to calculate attrition rates and turnover rates, so you can evaluate how your organization is performing.
+Below, we’ll break down the differences between attrition and turnover.
+We’ll also walk you through easy-to-understand examples of how to calculate attrition rates and turnover rates so you can evaluate how your organization is performing.

 Employee attrition refers to the strategic decision not to replace employees who leave an organization voluntarily.